ChandlerJayCalkins/dnd_spellbook_maker/README.md

 - `necromancy`
 - `transmutation`

+Examples:

+`school: Evocation`

+`School: illusion`

+`SCHOOL: nEcRoMaNcY`

 ### Ritual
 `is_ritual:`

 Whether or not the spell is a ritual.
 Must be either `true` or `false`.
+Alternatively, this field can just be placed in the spell file without any colons or value to represent `true`, or not be placed in the spell file at all to represent `false`.

+Examples:

+`is_ritual: true` or `is_ritual`

+`is_ritual: false` or just not having the field in the file.

 ### Casting Time
 `casting_time:`